 An easy Bulky Knit Blanket Free Pattern that uses three strands of yarn held together to quickly knit up an afghan/blanket.

-Here is the story behind this Bulky knit blanket free pattern.
-I’ve been seeing these chunky big knits all over the internet.
-But most of them require a nice thick merino wool or some kind of wool roving.
-I wasn’t sure what I really needed, but meanwhile I had just bought a whole bunch of Hometown USA (not sponsored!) yarn online at a great sale.
+I love knitting blankets, and I’ve been seeing these Chunky big knits all over the internet.
+But most of them require nice thick merino wool or some kind of wool roving.
+I wasn’t sure what I really needed, but meanwhile, I had just bought a whole bunch of Hometown USA (not sponsored!) yarn online at a great sale.